 * China sell-off drags Asia shares lower

-* Oil falls further on U.S. data; Saudi, Iran limit drop (Updates prices, changes comment)
+* Oil falls further on U.S. data; Saudi news limits drop (Updates prices, changes comment)

 By Rodrigo Campos

-NEW YORK, Oct 18 (Reuters) - Stocks fell sharply on Thursday while the Japanese yen rose in a move toward safety assets, with traders citing the Sino-U.S. trade war, Italy's budget concerns and a widening gap between the United States and Saudi Arabia.
+NEW YORK, Oct 18 (Reuters) - Stocks fell on Thursday while German and U.S. bond prices rose in a move toward safety assets, with traders citing the Sino-U.S. trade war, Italy's budget concerns and a widening gap between the United States and Saudi Arabia.

-European stocks closed near the day's lows and Wall Street slid after the European Commission said Italy's 2019 budget draft is in "particularly serious" breach of EU budget rules, a step that prepares the ground for what would be an unprecedented rejection of a member state's fiscal plan.
+European stocks tumbled and Wall Street slid after the European Commission said Italy's 2019 budget draft is in "particularly serious" breach of EU budget rules, a step that prepares the ground for what would be an unprecedented rejection of a member state's fiscal plan.

-Italy's 5-year yield hit its highest since October 2013 and its 10-year yield brushed against a 4-1/2 year high.
+Italy's 5-year yield touched a 5-year high.
 The safe-haven yen rose for the eighth session in the last 11.

-Also weighing on market sentiment, U.S. Treasury Secretary Steven Mnuchin said he would not attend next week's investment conference in Saudi Arabia.
-U.S. President Donald Trump said on Thursday it "certainly looks" like U.S.-based Saudi journalist Jamal Khashoggi is dead.
+Also weighing on market sentiment, U.S. Treasury Secretary Steven Mnuchin said he would not attend next week's investment conference in Saudi Arabia even as the United States gave Saudi more time to investigate journalist Jamal Khashoggi's disappearance.

-Worries over rising U.S. rates and a stronger dollar added to the sour tone, as well as the effect of a trade war between Washington and Beijing.
-Shanghai's benchmark stock index tumbled overnight to close at a near four-year low and China's premier warned of risks to the economy.
+The geopolitical issues added to worries over rising U.S. rates and a stronger dollar, as well as the effect of a trade war between Washington and Beijing.
+Shanghai's benchmark stock index closed at a near four-year low and China's premier warned of risks to the economy.